Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Mathematics & Computability.md

 Borel Algebra $A$ on an outcome space $\Omega$ and measure $P$.

-Bayes' formula: Proof

-This formula will be useful in rationality chapter
+This formula will be useful in rationality chapter: Bayes' formula: Proof

-Law of Large numbers: Proof
+Useful for Jury Theorems: Law of Large numbers: Proof

-Imprecise probabilities
+## Imprecise probabilities

+One way to avoid utilizing just a single value for the probability of an event, we may choose to have a whole range of probabilities $P\subseteq[0,1]$.
+When performing calculations then, one may need a specific value, and there are multiple kinds of algorithms that have been developed for that.
+Some basic one's include averaging, taking the lowest one, or the maximum one.

+We will get back to this later, but it turns out that imprecise probabilities for rational decision theory leads to sunk costs and other nasty consequences.

 ## Information Theory